fzchriha/krush-website/README.md

   (Spoiler,I made that blog, skip the story and check the article below) https://medium.com/@fatimazahrachriha/combine-django-taggit-and-chartjs-85de844de30c

+# Future Work:
+  * **August 4, 2021** Security issues, the current application no longer supports https, it's now http which is conflicting with the Google authentification
+  * Create a layout for Friends page
+  * Have notifications icon pop when a user gets a new notification
+  * Create a messaging system for friends

 # Contribute to this project:

   * Fork this github repository